 Robert also has extensive chamber music experience.
 He was a founding member of the Kensington Sinfonia and the Zabaglione String Quartet, with which he performed throughout Alberta.
 Cellist Tom Megee is a frequent collaborator, and the duo have played numerous concerts through the CPO’s Outreach and Education programs for children and seniors in Calgary.
 Robert continues to play in a number of other chamber ensembles.

 Retired from orchestral performance since 2015, Robert has devoted himself to teaching and coaching violinists of all levels.
 He gives masterclasses through a broad range of repertoire and is a continuing coach of the Calgary Community String Orchestra, where he also coaches small ensembles.
 He continues to pass his expertise and love of music to new generations of musicians through adjudicating string classes for various music festivals around Alberta, as well as coaching the annual Youth Orchestra Symposium in Banff.
-He is Music Director of the Calgary String Collective, a string orchestra for adult amateur musicians.
+He has been Music Director of the Calgary String Collective since 2019.

 Robert’s mission is to bring joy through music with compassion, insight, generosity, and his signature good humor.